joshp23/YOURLS-OIDC/README.md

 1. Download this repo and extract the `oidc` folder into `YOURLS/user/plugins/`
 2. `cd` to the directory you just created
 3. Run `composer install` in that directory to fetch the OIDC library
-4. Configure the plugin (see below)
+4. Define OIDC server parameters (see below)
+5. Optionally map OIDC `user_id` hash to local user names.
+To use YOURLS native auth as backup, map to existing YOURLS users (ie, fallback admin option)
-5. Enable in Admin
+6. Enable in Admin

 Configuration
 -------------